National Integrity Framework

 As a result, the Australian Olympic Committee, Paralympics Australia and Commonwealth Games Australia worked with us to introduce independent complaint handling arrangements for sport integrity matters under the National Integrity Framework.

 Sport recognised the need for a National Integrity Framework, too.
-The fact that so many recognised national sporting organisations have signed up to the Framework is testament to their commitment to addressing issues of integrity in sport.
+The fact that so many recognised national sporting organisations and National Sporting Organisations for people with Disability have signed up to the Framework since it was rolled out in 2021 is testament to their commitment to addressing issues of integrity in sport.

-For the first time Australia has a consistent set of policies across all sport.
+Australia now has a consistent set of policies across all sport.
 For the first time we have national standards regardless of which sport an athlete participates in.
 Together, we have drawn a line at the behaviours that have no place in sport.

 Sports signed up to the Framework